Maulana Azad: Non-co-operation Movement

 This period marked a transformation in Azad's own life.
 Along with fellow Khilafat leaders Mukhtar Ahmad Ansari, Hakim Ajmal Khan and others, Azad grew personally close to Gandhi and his philosophy.
 The three men founded the Jamia Millia Islamia in Delhi as an institution of higher education managed entirely by Indians without any British support or control.
 Both Azad and Gandhi shared a deep passion for religion and Azad developed a close friendship with him.
 He adopted the Islamic prophet Muhammad's ideas by living simply, rejecting material possessions and pleasures.
-He began to spin his own clothes using khadi on the charkha, and began frequently living and participating in the ashrams organised by Gandhi.
 Becoming deeply committed to ahimsa (non-violence) himself, Azad grew close to fellow nationalists like Jawaharlal Nehru, Chittaranjan Das and Subhas Chandra Bose.
 He strongly criticised the continuing suspicion of the Congress amongst the Muslim intellectuals from the Aligarh Muslim University and the Muslim League.

 In 1921, he started the weekly Paigham which was also banned by December 1921.
 He along with the editor of Paigham, Abdul Razzak Mahilabadi was arrested by the government and sentenced to one year imprisonment.

 During the course of 1922, both the Khilafat and the non cooperation movement suffered blow while Azad and other leaders like the Ali brothers were in jail.
 The movement had a sudden decline with rising incidences of violence; a nationalist mob killed 22 policemen in Chauri Chaura in 1922.
 Fearing degeneration into violence, Gandhi asked Indians to suspend the revolt and undertook a five-day fast to repent and encourage others to stop the rebellion.
 Although the movement stopped all over India, several Congress leaders and activists were disillusioned with Gandhi.
-The following year, the caliphate was overthrown by Mustafa Kemal Atatürk and the Ali brothers grew distant and critical of Gandhi and the Congress.
+By 1923, Ali brothers grew distant and critical of Gandhi and the Congress.
 Azad's close friend Chittaranjan Das co-founded the Swaraj Party, breaking from Gandhi's leadership.
 Despite the circumstances, Azad remained firmly committed to Gandhi's ideals and leadership.